nseeba/PF-documentation/docs/corepf.md

   assert(factors45_.size() == 2);
 ```

-## Identification and reconstruction of particles
+## Identification and reconstruction of PF candidates
 This section is based on <a href="https://arxiv.org/pdf/1706.04965.pdf" target="_blank" rel="noopener">"Particle-flow reconstruction and global event description with the CMS detector"</a> by the CMS collaboration released in 2017.

+All particles reconstructed by the PF algorithm are called PF candidates.
+The sections that follow describe the identification and reconstruction of the different types of PF candidates, which are also used to build taus, jets, and determine the missing transverse energy (MET).

 ### Muons
-TEXT IS NOT FINAL
  ![pfalgo](assets/mutrack.drawio.svg){ align=right }

 Since muons are electrically charged particles, they leave tracks in the inner tracking system of CMS.
 They have little or no interactions with both the ECAL and HCAL, but they do interact with the CMS muon spectrometer (muon detectors), consisting of drift tube (DT) chambers, cathode strip chambers (CSC), and resistive plate chambers (RPC).